makinacorpus/django_pyoidc/docs/how-to.rst

 In the *userinfo token* we can expect to find a 'groups' key (if available) and use it to query Django Groups models.

-Here is how to do it :
+Here is how to do it:

 .. code-block:: python